 And can you see the railings in the lower left?
 That’s Giant’s Cave.
 Much like the Observatory, the Giant’s Cave has also been known by many different names over its long history, including St. Vincent’s Chapel, Fox Hole and Ghyston’s Cave, so-called after one of the mythical giants who constructed the Avon Gorge.
 Its origins, however, are shrouded in mystery, with some claiming that it was used as a chapel as early as 305 AD, before becoming a hermitage dedicated to St. Vincent.
 In the early 19th century, a gang of robbers used the cave as a hideout, but this was not to last; in 1837 William West excavated a 200 foot tunnel from the Observatory into the cave and opened it to the public.

-And here’s one more view of Bristol … come back on Saturday to see how these photos are being used, or check out Redbubble for a preview.
+And here’s one more view of Bristol … check out Redbubble to see even more.